KitPi/fictional-octo-tribble/README.md

 11. Run Inferencing to Generate Flood Mask

 ## Todo:
  - [ ] Clip input rasters into *512 x 512* chunks to optimize network thoughput.
-Send whole rasters over the network is not feasible.
+Sending whole rasters over the network is not feasible.